Sacusa/ChampSim-CASS/README.md

 # Compile

-ChampSim takes five parameters: Branch predictor, L1D prefetcher, L2C prefetcher, LLC replacement policy, and the number of cores.
+ChampSim takes six parameters: Branch predictor, L1D prefetcher, L2C prefetcher, LLC replacement policy, the number of cores, and an optional paramter to remove caches.
 For example, `./build_champsim.sh bimodal no no lru 1` builds a single-core processor with bimodal branch predictor, no L1/L2 data prefetchers, and the baseline LRU replacement policy for the LLC.
+If you add another option `--no-cache` in the end, ChampSim will be built without any cache memory.
 ```
 $ ./build_champsim.sh bimodal no no lru 1

+$ ./build_champsim.sh bimodal no no lru 1 --no-cache

-$ ./build_champsim.sh ${BRANCH} ${L1D_PREFETCHER} ${L2C_PREFETCHER} ${LLC_REPLACEMENT} ${NUM_CORE}
+$ ./build_champsim.sh ${BRANCH} ${L1D_PREFETCHER} ${L2C_PREFETCHER} ${LLC_REPLACEMENT} ${NUM_CORE} [${CACHE_CONFIG}]
 ```

 # Run simulation